jcundill/streeto/Heuristics.md

 There are  [Settings and Preferences](./SettingsAndPreferences.md#control-placement-preferences) that allow you to define what is considered a sharp enough bend to constitute a valid control site.

-You can allocate fractional scores to these non-street furniture controls locations, if you want to encourage the algorithm not to use them.
+You can allocate fractional scores to these non-street furniture control locations, if you want to encourage the algorithm not to use them.

 This heuristic simply scores the leg based on the score given to feature type of the control at the end of the leg.